 The Pros and Cons of Nominating Tim Kaine for President in 2020

-US Senator From Virginia
+US Senator From Virginia Timothy Michael "Tim" Kaine

 Nominating Tim Kaine Would Be Both an Asset and a Liability for the Democrats

-It has been almost 11 months since the November 8, 2016 presidential election and many in the Democratic party are looking for ways to construct or structure a strategy to counter President Donald Trump’s fiery, populist rhetoric.
+It had been almost 11 months since the November 8, 2016 presidential election when I first began researching about Senator Tim Kaine's career and many in the Democratic party are looking for ways to construct or structure a strategy to counter President Donald Trump’s fiery, populist rhetoric.
 They are wondering who the Democratic National Committee will try to push through or nominate so that person can challenge Donald Trump in the 2020 Election (assuming that he is not removed from office due to the 25th Amendment or because of the work of brilliant Special Counsel Robert Mueller).
 I will say that Virginia Senator Tim Kaine should be given some consideration if Donald Trump’s popularity or approval rating really takes a serious nosedive.
 My best estimation of such a figure would be something in the area of a 25% approval rating.
 I really like Kaine and I would happily vote for him in a second, even though he is a corporate Democrat.
 Nominating him would be a very risky strategy in 2020, but it is an option that Democrats should consider.
 This article is going to examine the pros and cons of nominating him in 2020.
 Before some conservatives try to point out that this article is biased or too partisan, I will state that this article focuses on both sides: the risks and benefits of nominating this senator.

 Here Is a Very Practical Reason for Nominating Tim Kaine